eonil/FSEvents/README.md

 out of the container.
 To receive file system events out of container, you should turn off sandboxing.

-At this point, `xcodebuild` doesn't work for GUI demo project.
+At this point, `xcodebuild` fails on dependency resolution for packages.
-It fails on dependency resolution.
+I don't know why.
+It seems Xcode have some issues with it.
-You can open and run the demo project in Xcode GUI.
+To work around, just set `SYMROOT` explicitly.
-CLI demo works with `swift build`.
+See `test.zsh` how to set it.